 I have a tendency to let stress build, but I’m working hard to learn how to manage it successfully and I’ve written about the steps I’m taking to kick my Worry Wart Ways.

-Lately I’ve seen burgeoning signs of stress/anxiety/worry in my ten year old.
+Lately I’ve seen burgeoning signs of stress/anxiety/worry in my eldest child.
 Nothing terribly alarming, but significant enough to pay attention.

 My son seems to worry like his mother.
 Is this something for me to worry about?
-Maybe.
-Or perhaps it’s merely a phase.
-Either way, we’re being proactive.
-How?
-We’re arming him with the tools he’ll need to deal with both every day stressors and the more stressful moments we all face at some point in life.
+(I am aware of the irony here.)
+Perhaps it’s merely a phase.
+Either way, we’re being proactive by arming him with the tools he’ll need to deal with both every day stressors and the more stressful moments we all face at some point in life.
 Having these skills early on may help him avoid years of unnecessary worry and stress in the future.